Unhealthy ENFP: 23 Signs and Differences From Healthy ENFPs

 Needless to say, they feel entitled to vent about their problems and don’t care if other people don’t have the time or emotional capacity to listen to them.

 In fact, if you tell an unhealthy ENFP that you’re too busy or have your own problems, they’ll likely take it personally.
-This can send them to a downward spiral of self-pity, which only intensifies their fixation with themselves.
+This can send them into a downward spiral of self-pity, which only intensifies their fixation with themselves.

 #4.
 Lack of Self-Care